LePhil/ExcaliburPlayground/readme.md

     * More/less space in inventory
     * More reward per serving
     * A way to increase patience of customers
-* saving the scores, show older scores (sorted)
 * Hover-States on Buttons
 * Speech bubbles or Text in its own container outside of the screen.
 Text on multi-colored bg just can't be read easily.
 * move away from electron...
-* rate of interest in a food/animal/item should depend on the worth/duration/amount available.
-Expensive items should take a long time or be very limited or be only rarely asked for (or a combination/all of them)
 * maybe (MAYBE) a small minigame with direct input - it's more fun anyway :)
 * customers via LevelScene, not via door.
 Too far away!
 * Pagination on textoverlay, if content is too long.